 Students who have concerns regarding a friend are expected to tell an adult within our community who will facilitate that student receiving the proper help.
-Individual students who have questions about a friend's situation should ask the Head of School or their Wellness Coach.
+Individual students who have questions about a friend's situation should ask the Head of School .